bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-11-02-firm-directors-cut.md

-<![endif]-->

 With his wife (Manville, then married to Oldman), child, comfortable home and job as an estate agent, Clive ‘Bexy’ Bissel (Oldman) would seem a respectable citizen; his abiding passion, however, is football hooliganism… Clarke’s TV drama, inspired by the rivalry between the ‘firms’ of violent hooligans of the 70s and 80s, centres on one of Oldman’s most forceful yet subtly persuasive performances.
 **bfi.org.uk**

 _The Firm_ was to be Alan Clarke’s final film, though no-one involved in this very vigorous BBC production could have known as much during the shoot in the spring of 1988.
 Indeed, the film has enjoyed as healthy an afterlife as anything Clarke ever made.
 His onetime collaborator David Hare rates it ‘one of the few authentic television masterpieces.’
 Phil Davis, who plays Yeti, is of the view that it ‘sums up the 1980s.’
 Producer David M. Thompson wryly notes its achievement in having built ‘a certain hooligan cult following.’